You absolutely can grow tomatoes in Arizona, and this is your guide doing it!

 If you've ever had tomatoes split open from inconsistent watering, you know how important consistency is with water.
 In the desert, thought, water is a scarce resource.

-Choose drip irrigation over sprinklers and hand-watering in desert climates, so the water makes it to the root zone fast.
+Choose drip irrigation over sprinklers or hand-watering in desert climates, so the water makes it to the root zone fast.
 This helps you avoid evaporation and also sunburn from water on leaves.

 I run my irrigation once in the morning and once at night throughout the year in the desert.
 In winter, it runs for very short durations.
 As the weather heats up, I gradually increase it.
 I run my drip lines when the sun is down, to avoid moisture loss.
 I also mulch on top of my drip lines, so the water is insulated from evaporation by a layer above.